 Lakeside holiday cottages are great for escaping the stresses of everyday life.
 A lakeside log cabin or cottage provides the perfect opportunity to enjoy some rare peace and tranquillity.
-For chilled out evenings watching the sunset over the lake or relaxed days spent on the water boating and fishing, a lakeside lodge is a must.
-Take a look at our recommended list for accommodation ideas and lake related ‘things to do’ information.
+For chilled-out evenings watching the sunset over the lake, or relaxed days spent on the water boating and fishing, a lakeside lodge is a must.
+Take a look at our list of recommendations for accommodation ideas and lake-related things to do.

 Lakeside Holiday Cottage Guide

-Our 5 star lakeside holiday lodges in Loch Lomond are situated directly on the banks of the loch.
-There are 3 rows of chalet style lodges each with uninterrupted views of the loch.
-Each lodge has its own private hot tub from where you can enjoy the magnificent surroundings whilst sipping a glass of champagne.
-During the day keen fisherman will enjoy the exclusive resort fishing waters, excellent for salmon and trout.
+Our 5-star lakeside holiday lodges in Loch Lomond are situated directly on its banks.
+There are 3 rows of chalet-style cabins, each with uninterrupted views across the water.
+Each of them boasts its own private hot tub from which you can enjoy the magnificent surroundings whilst sipping a glass of champagne.
+During the day, keen fisherman will enjoy the resort-exclusive fishing waters, excellent for salmon and trout.
 If you prefer something livelier, jet skis can be launched just 2 miles up the road.

-Our wonderful lakeside cabins on the Portnellan Estate have two nearby lochs, Loch Dochart and Loch Lubhair.
-The lodges are situated on the lower slopes of Glen Dochart meaning most lodges have fabulous views of the mountains and the lochs.
-The resort provides Canadian canoes free of charge which guest can take out onto the loch and kayaking, sailing, jet skiing and speed boat tours can be arranged through the local water sports centre.
+Our wonderful lakeside cabins on the Portnellan Estate are close to both Loch Dochart and Loch Lubhair.
+The lodges are situated on the lower slopes of Glen Dochart, meaning most have fabulous views of the mountains and the lakes.
+The resort provides Canadian canoes which guests can take out onto the water free of charge, and kayaking, sailing, jet skiing and speedboat tours can be arranged through the local watersports centre.

-If you’re interested in wildlife, then there are lots of cruises you can book such as the sea safari which will take you to the best nature viewing spots.
-Fisherman have access to 5 miles of fishing waters free of charge and your fishing tackle can be borrowed from the visitor centre.
+If you’re interested in wildlife, then there are lots of cruises you can book, such as the sea safari, which will take you to the best nature-viewing spots.
+Fisherman have access to 5 miles of fishing waters free of charge, and fishing tackle can be borrowed from the visitor centre.